Bernheim Arboretum and Research Forest: Landscape design of the arboretum

 The world-renowned firm of Fredrick Law Olmstead was selected and commissioned in 1931 to design the arboretum.
 In accordance with the firm's recommendations; roadways, paths and natural areas were created, trees were planted, and farmland was restored to meadows, lawns and forest.
-Lakes, rivers and ponds were developed to provide "an enlivening effect."
+Lakes, rivers and ponds were developed to provide "an enlivening effect".
 In 1950 Bernheim Forest was opened to the public.
 Continuous efforts are made to enhance the arboretum, the gardens and the natural areas by Bernheim's professional horticulture and natural areas departments.

 In the mid-1960s, the gardens surrounding the Garden Pavilion and adjacent Quiet Garden were developed by landscape architecture firm Miller, Wihry and Brooks of Louisville.
 The gardens surrounding the Garden Pavilion were inspired by the cross-section of a clematis stem.
-The gardens were recently updated to reflect current Bernheim Select ™ perennials as well as old garden favorites and include examples of cutting, shade and butterfly gardens.
+The gardens were recently updated to reflect current Bernheim Select perennials as well as old garden favorites and include examples of cutting, shade and butterfly gardens.

 Major structures within the arboretum

-Education Center
+Event Center

-Originally built as the Nature Center and completed in 1962, this multi-functional building is sited on the old Jones Farm property.
+Originally completed in 1962, this multi-functional building is sited on the old Jones Farm property.
 Silos from the original farm still stand near by.
-Today it houses administrative offices and remains a well-used venue for educational and cultural displays, events and includes a wild life viewing room.
-It is open year-round.
+Today, it houses administrative offices and remains a well-used venue for events and programs.
 The adjunct gardens include shade and sun gardens and the Kingfisher Pond.

 Garden Pavilion

-Designed by the Louisville firm of Nevin and Morgan in 1961, the Garden Pavilion is a six-sided redwood structure located on Lake Nevin and reflects a mid-century modern style.
+Designed by the Louisville firm of Nevin & Morgan in 1961, the Garden Pavilion is a six-sided redwood structure located on Lake Nevin and reflects a mid-century modern style.
 It is surrounded by a vine-covered pergola, which cools the building in the summer.
 The building is the center of the clematis stem shaped configuration.
 The Garden Pavilion is available year-round for weddings, meetings and gatherings.